randycane/Rranddit/README.md

-# Randdit: A reddit inspired application for weebs and everyone is inclusive!
-You can start your own subranddits which are communities for any anime/manga, as well as make posts pertaining to that community.
+# Randdit: A reddit inspired application for anime and manga enthusiasts!
+You can start your own subranddits which are inclusive communities for any anime/manga, as well as make posts pertaining to that community.
 Each post can be commented upon!

 # Built With
 #### Frameworks, Platforms, & Libraries: